 Using the present-day coordinates of fossil occurrences, plate rotation models can be used to reconstruct their location at the time of deposition.
 Existing fossil databases provide reconstructed coordinates for occurrences from only one or two of the many plate rotation models available (if any), and it is not always clear which model (or version of the model) has been used.
 This lack of transparency is reflected in some published articles that only cite the use of GPlates to reconstruct palaeocoordinates, yet lack specifics on which plate rotation model was used with the GPlates Web Service or desktop application (Müller et al., 2018).
 Furthermore, the uncertainty in palaeogeographic reconstructions is often underappreciated; reconstructed coordinates are treated as being well-established, rather than model-based estimates.
 Finally, online databases do not provide palaeocoordinates for all known samples.
 Both published and unpublished data (e.g. museum specimens) exists outside of online databases for which researchers might require palaeocoordinates.

 We have developed the function palaeorotate to address these shortcomings.
 The function allows palaeocoordinates to be reconstructed within R using two different approaches: ‘point’ and ‘grid’.
 The first approach makes use of the GPlates Web Service and allows point data to be rotated to specific ages using the available models (see https://gwsdoc.gplates.org).
 The second approach uses reconstruction files of pre-generated palaeocoordinates to spatiotemporally link occurrences’ modern coordinates and age estimates with their respective palaeocoordinates.
-These reconstruction files were generated using a 1º x 1º spatial grid and allows palaeocoordinates to be generated efficiently for large datasets.
+These reconstruction files were generated using an equal-area hexagonal grid (~100 km spacings) via the h3jsr package (O’Brien, 2023), and allow palaeocoordinates to be generated efficiently for large datasets.
 Furthermore, these reconstruction files allows the user to calculate the palaeolatitudinal range between reconstructed coordinates, as well as the great circle distance between the two most distant points (i.e. the palaeogeographic uncertainty).
 Finally, to encourage transparency in palaeobiological research, the function also reports additional information such as the plate rotation model used.

 # Add midpoint age for rotation tetrapods$age <- (tetrapods$max_ma + tetrapods$min_ma) / 2 # Palaeorotate occurrences and return uncertainty palaeorotate(occdf = tetrapods, method = "grid", uncertainty = TRUE)